JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/advanced/xmpp_clients.md

 ### DNS

-You need to add a [DNS record](https://prosody.im/doc/dns) allowing remote servers to find the "room.your_instance.tld" component.
+You need to add [DNS records](https://prosody.im/doc/dns) allowing remote servers to find "room.your_instance.tld" and "external.your_instance.tld" components.

-The easiest way to do this is to add an SRV record for the "room" [subdomain](https://prosody.im/doc/dns#subdomains):
+The easiest way to do this is to add SRV records for the "room" and "external" [subdomain](https://prosody.im/doc/dns#subdomains):

 * record name: _xmpp-server._tcp.room.your_instance.tld. (replace «your_instance.tld» by your instance uri)
 * TTL: 3600